navmenu

 Note: Often the words are used interchangeably, but a battery is technically a series of cells.
 For example, a 9V battery really is a battery (made of six 1.5V cells) but an AA battery is a single cell.

-Answer: In a nutshell, for general use for almost any AA or AAA task I recommend the Sanyo Eneloop, a low self discharge NiMH rechargeable cell, combined with a good charger.
-Low self discharge cells go flat extremely slowly, so Eneloops are still charged even after months (or years!) of sitting around doing nothing.
-(While Sanyo Eneloops are now the only AA or AAA batteries I buy, other reputable brands of low self discharge cells have been reported to also give good performance.)
-High capacity rechargeable cells (eg, 2450 mAh or 2500 mAh) have more capacity initially but last far fewer charge cycles and can quickly deteriorate so they self discharge very rapidly, going completely flat in days.
-I do not recommend them.
+Low self discharge cells go flat very slowly, and Eneloops extremely slowly, so Eneloops are still charged even after months (or years!) of sitting around doing nothing.
+While Sanyo Eneloops are now the only AA or AAA batteries I buy, other reputable brands of low self discharge cells have been tested to give almost as good performance, but not for as many cycles.

 As a convenient replacement for D cells I recommend the use of AA to D converter cases that each take two AA cells in parallel (although note that some torch springs have trouble with the size of the negative contact).
 These converters mean D cell torches can easily be run on AA cells, meaning that a special charger for D cells doesn't need to be bought - your normal AA charger will do the job.

 If non-rechargeable, single use cells are still wanted for some reason, I recommend inexpensive generic brand alkaline cells.
 While the top brands normally perform a little better than generic brands they don't give good value for money, especially compared with rechargeable cells like Eneloops.
-Heavy duty and super heavy duty batteries are pathetic in all situations.
-I honestly don't know why it's still legal to sell them, especially considering some of the marketing claims made for them.

 On this page: Overview | Technical Stuff and Terms Used